argonne-lcf/CompPerfWorkshop/05_scaling-DL/horovod/torch/README.md

 **Note:** We provide an example script, available here: [./horovod/torch/torch_cifar10_hvd.py](./torch/torch_cifar10_hvd.py)

-Using Horovod + PyTorch is similar to the procedure described above for TensorFlow.
+Using Horovod + PyTorch is similar to the procedure described previously for TensorFlow.

 1. **Initialize Horovod**